kevancress/MeasureIt_ARCH/README.md

  * __Arrow Size__: The size of the Dimension's terminations.
  * __Arrow Angle__: The angle the of Dimension's triangle and arrow terminations.
  * __Draw In Front__: Makes this element Ignore Visibility tests.
- * __Evaluate Depsgraph__: Evaluate Blender's Dependency Graph before drawing this MeasureIt-ARCH element.
+ * __Evaluate Depsgraph__: Evaluate Blender's Dependency Graph before drawing this MeasureIt_ARCH element.

 #### Line Groups